taskcluster/taskcluster-docs/learn/index.md

 give a brief introduction to modern asynchronous Javascript patterns, the rest of the tutorials are focused on how to use TaskCluster.

-The first tutorial "Authentication" **must** be competed before you proceed to the other tutorials, or the examples will not work.
-The first few tutorials aims to give you a quick introduction and it's recommended that you complete them.
-However, before you get started you should have a basic understanding of promises and `async` functions, this page should provide the required background, if not it's recommended you fine articles elsewhere.
+The first tutorial [Authentication](authenticate/) **must** be completed before you proceed to the other tutorials, or the examples will not work.
+The first few tutorials aim to give you a quick introduction and it's recommended that you complete them.
+However, before you get started you should have a basic understanding of promises and `async` functions, this page should provide the required background, if not it's recommended you find articles elsewhere.

-Later tutorials will go more into depth focusing on how to combine TaskCluster features and components to achieve high-level goals.
+Later tutorials will go into more depth focusing on how to combine TaskCluster features and components to achieve high-level goals.
 TaskCluster consists of many loosely coupled components, and while they all have extensive reference-style documentation, it can be very hard to see how